tdhorvathds/churn-prediction-dashboard/README.md

 ---

-## Explainability
+## Explainability & Recommendations

-The project includes SHAP explainability to make model predictions more transparent.
+The project includes SHAP explainability to make model predictions more transparent and actionable.

 ### Global Explainability